LukasWoodtli/WebPage/content/seven_concurrency_models.md

 ### Hand-over-Hand Locking

-*"Hand-over-hand locking is an alternative in which we lock only a small portion of the list, allowing other threads unfettered access as long as they’re not looking at the particular nodes we’ve got locked."*
+*"Hand-over-hand locking is an alternative in which we lock only a small portion of the list, allowing other threads unfettered access as long as they're not looking at the particular nodes we've got locked."*

 ### Condition Variables

 *"Concurrent programming often involves waiting for something to happen. [...]
 This type of situation is what condition variables are designed to address."*